Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 WordPress PHP code editor showing plugin configuration

-Plausible has an official WordPress plugin that handles everything automatically.
-No need to edit theme files or touch code.
+Plausible maintains an official WordPress plugin that handles script injection automatically.
+No theme file editing required.

 1. In your WordPress admin, go to Plugins → Add New